gfoss/keybase-mail/README.md

 ## [About]

 Keybase-Mail.ps1 is a basic PowerShell wrapper for the windows command-line version of keybase.io.
-This allows you to send encrypted / signed email directly from the PowerShell command line.
+This allows you to send encrypted / signed email directly from the command line.

 ![encrypted](/images/encrypted-email.png)